Harriet Beecher Stowe

 Who was Harriet Beecher Stowe?

-In addition to Uncle Tom's Cabin, Stowe wrote novels such as Dred: A Tale of the Great Dismal Swamp and The Minister's Wooing, as well as essays and travel memoirs.
+Her most famous work is *Uncle Tom’s Cabin*, but she also wrote *Dred: A Tale of the Great Dismal Swamp*, *The Minister’s Wooing*, and *Oldtown Folks*.

 Related Literary Movements